 Sometimes however, a house is purchased with it’s development potential in mind because it has a layout which clearly doesn’t work well.
 Sometimes it's obvious what kind of building project that a home would benefit from.
 Other times it is obvious that a house has issues, but you may not know how to solve them.
-A good way to explore how successful period home extensions can be created is to look at houses similar to yours or to chat through ideas with a good architect.
+A good way to explore how successful period home extensions can be created is to look at houses similar to yours that have been extended or to chat through ideas with a good architect.
 You can check out our article about managing a building project here.

 If you live in a terraced house, the only place for an extension is out the back (or underground) and for most people this is likely to encompass a kitchen/diner - sometimes with, but often without, a second storey.
 Because your only possibility for extending the house is out the back, one of the most important decisions has been made for you.
 However, the other most important thing to decide is whether you want the extension to match in seamlessly with the original house, or whether you want it to make some sort of design statement in terms of a contrasting styles.